AdaCore/gnatstudio/docs/users_guide/main_window.rst

   :kbd:`backspace` to select the parent directory.

 * A filter area.
 Depending on the context, one or several filters are available to select only a subset of files to display.
-The filter *All files* is always available and displays all files in the selected directory.
+The filter :guilabel:`All files` is always available and displays all files in the selected directory.

 * A file list.
 This area lists the files contained in the selected directory.
-If you specified a filter in the filter area, only the matching files are displayed.
+If you specified a filter, only the matching files are displayed.
 Depending on the context, the list of files may include additional information about the files such as the type of file or its size.

 * A file name area.
 This area displays the name of the current file, if any.
 You can also type a file or directory name, with file completion provided by the :kbd:`Tab` key.

 * A button bar with the :guilabel:`OK` and :guilabel:`Cancel` buttons.
-  When you have selected the desired file, click on :guilabel:`OK` to confirm or click on :guilabel:`Cancel` at any time to cancel the file selection.
+  When you've selected the desired file, click :guilabel:`OK` to confirm or click :guilabel:`Cancel` at any time to cancel the file selection.